Drownedgod85/Stock-Market-Blog/README.md

-# A web-based application using JavaScript, Python, and SQL, based in part on the web track’s distribution code
+# A web-based application using JavaScript, based in part on the web track’s distribution code

 ## Stock market forecasting blog